Skip to main content

 Star counts rounded from GitHub, July 2026.

 Verified July 2026 against each project's repository, documentation and plan pages.
-Refresh when a project ships.
+Refresh when a project releases a new version.

 Two philosophies, not two feature lists